xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/index.md

 The featured and related products blocks attract customers to the items that may supplement the products they've added to cart so far.

-_Product Tags_ block helps to search for products quicker and easier and _Product Reviews_ allow to share experience and build a strong customer community.
+_Product Tags_ block helps to search for products quicker and easier while _product reviews_ and _questions_ allow to share experience and give more product insignt to build a strong customer community.

 For more convenience change the default blocks display to product carousel.